Pregnancy Spa Treatments

 Edamame Spa’s philosophy is to offer exceptionally unique and restorative treatments to give balance and harmony to your body and soul.
 Their treatments focus on healthy solutions while delivering visible results, emphasizing making you look beautiful during this special time in your life.

 The mission for Edamame Spa at Destination Maternity is to bring together a unique group of professional spa services, including Facials, Massages, and Body Treatments, as well as at-home care products that will address your specific skin and body care needs before, during, and after pregnancy.

 Viva la difference!

-Therapist training: Many massage therapists who regularly do pregnancy massage have advance training specifically in performing prenatal and postpartum massage.
+Therapist training: Many massage therapists who regularly do pregnancy massage have advanced training in performing prenatal and postpartum massage.

 Massage strokes: Massage strokes will vary between the massages and during the different trimesters of pregnancy.
 This is due to the elimination of some strokes that could cause nausea.

-Table positioning: How the woman is positioned on the massage table changes for each trimester.
-During maternity massage, special tables, sideline or maternity pillows will be used.
+Table positioning: The woman is position on the massage table changes for each trimester.
+During maternity massage, special tables, sidelines or maternity pillows will be used.

-The calmer and more relaxed you are the happier and more relaxed your baby will be.
+The calmer and more relaxed you are, the happier your baby will be.
 Recent studies have shown that the more stressed an expectant mother is, the more stressed her developing baby feels.

 Pregnancy can be a wonderful time to discover the pampering environment of a well-run spa.
-If you can plan an entire spa vacation during pregnancy, take advantage of the great exercise classes that many facilities offer.
+If you can plan an entire spa vacation during pregnancy, take advantage of many facilities’ great exercise classes.
 However, you do not have to go far for a little rest and relaxation.
 You do not have to look beyond your favorite Day Spa for many of these services.

 Although you are preparing to care for someone else, sometimes the best way to do that is to start caring for your own health and well-being.